Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Introduction

-A key feature of the Si-step edge chain is the unexplained $\times 3$ periodicity, long known from STM studies.
-Studies by SPA-LEED \cite{Edler2019, Hafke2020} found the transition temperature to be around 100K for the $\times 3$ periodicity.
-Naively, one expects the underlying physics from textbook phenomena like the Peierls-transition built from single-particle states.
+A key feature of the Si-step edge chain is a $\times 3$ periodicity, long known from STM studies at low temperatures.
+Studies by SPA-LEED \cite{Edler2019, Hafke2020} found the transition temperature from $\times 3$ to $\times 1$ periodicity to be around 100 K. Naively, one expects the underlying physics from textbook phenomena like the Peierls-transition built from single-particle states.
 Then, the expectation is a gap-opening at the Fermi surface.
-However, while this physics is easy to realize for a strictly 1D system at {\it even} fractional fillings, it is much harder for {\it odd} fillings.
-Experiments also suggest that charge density formation by standard Peierls-like mechanisms can be excluded (see Refs. in Ref. \onlinecite{Dudy2017}).
+However, while this physics is easy to realize for a strictly 1D system at {\it even} fractional fillings, it is much harder for {\it odd} fillings \footnote{Using standard bosonization techniques, there will be for odd fillings a competition of sine and cosine terms of the same bosonic fields' combination that result in reduced gap size.}.
+Experiments also suggest that charge density formation by standard Peierls-like mechanisms can be excluded (see Refs. in Ref. \cite{Dudy2017}).
 Instead, a spin-chain scenario driven by magnetic exchange interactions was proposed \cite{Erwin2010}.
-Follow-up efforts\cite{Erwin2013} described such phase transition using purely classical methods\footnote{Using a doubtful assumption of a frozen spin-manifold, which leads them to the dubious conclusion of violating the Mermin-Wagner theorem}.
-Recently, there was the proposal of an order-disorder phase transition \cite{Braun2020}.
+Follow-up efforts\cite{Erwin2013} described such phase transition using purely classical methods.
+Recently, there was the proposal of a structural-induced order-disorder phase transition \cite{Braun2020}.
 This idea was also advocated by recent experimental results \cite{Mamiyev2021, Plaickner2021}, where Raman spectroscopy detects two variants of local lattice arrangements \cite{Plaickner2021}.
 In the order-disorder phase-transition model of Ref.~\cite{Braun2020}, a charge transfer from the step-edge to the metallic-like bands is expected.
-Such change in carrier-density of the step-edge can then be discussed to have an effect on the dimerization of the Au-ladder\cite{Mamiyev2018} and, therefore could act as an explanation alternative to the partial-gapping of the Au-bands advocated by us in Ref. \onlinecite{Chudzinski2021}.
+Such change in carrier density of the step-edge can then be discussed to have an effect on the dimerization of the Au-ladder\cite{Mamiyev2018} and, therefore, could act as an explanation alternative to the partial-gapping of the Au-bands advocated by us in Ref. \cite{Chudzinski2021}.